ankrh/BPM-Matlab/README.md

 set to `true` if the solver should plot the found modes at the end of findModes
 - `sortByLoss`
 Set to `true` to sort the list of found modes in order of ascending loss.
 If `false`, sorts in order of ascending imaginary part of eigenvalue (descending propagation constant)
+- `singleCoreModes`
+If `true` and if `P.shapes` is defined, finds modes for each core/shape individually.
+Note that the resulting "modes" will only be true modes of the entire structure if the core-to-core coupling is negligible.

-This will set `P.modes`, a struct array of containing the supported modes.
+This will set `P.modes`, a struct array with each elemnt correspondng to one mode.
+Some of these may be non-guided (radiating).
 You may then set `P.calcModeOverlaps` to `true` to calculate mode overlap integrals of propagating field with respect to the different modes that were set in the `P.modes` struct array.

+A function is provided to make it easy to inject a field that is a superposition of modes.
+After running `findModes`, you can run `P.E = modeSuperposition(P,modeIdxs,coefficients)` with the arguments
+- `modeIdxs`
+An array containing the indices of the modes you want to superpose, for example [1 4 5] for superposing the first, fourth and fifth modes.
+- `coefficients`
+An optional array of the same length as `modeIdxs` containing the complex coefficients for each mode, thereby specifying both the amplitude and phase you want for each mode.
+If not specified, all coefficients will be assumed equal to 1.

 ### Compilation